-I have been tutoring primary and secondary level students for over five years, and I have acquired substantial experience and expertise in the following areas:
+I have been tutoring primary and secondary level students for over six years, and I have acquired substantial experience and expertise in the following areas:

 - Primary and KS2 English